Overview

 Prerequisite: ACCT-0003 Financial Accounting 1

-Whether working in industry or owning a business, having experience with widely used accounting software packages lead to a better understanding of an organization’s accounting system and lead to greater career opportunities.
-Using multiple accounting software packages, students build on their knowledge of manual accounting and the accounting cycle, to perform various functions including creating and managing accounts in the general and subsidiary ledgers, and how to enter purchase and sales transactions for both services and merchandise.
+Whether working in industry or owning a business, having experience with widely used accounting software packages leads to a better understanding of an organization’s accounting system and to greater career opportunities.
+Using multiple accounting software packages, students perform various functions including creating and managing accounts in the general and subsidiary ledgers, and entering purchase and sales transactions for both service and merchandising businesses.
 Basic payroll transactions, account reconciliations, and financial reporting are also covered.

 6 credit(s) No No No